valhalla/valhalla/README.md

 - [Skadi](https://github.com/valhalla/valhalla/tree/master/valhalla/skadi) - Library and service for accessing elevation data.
 This can be used as input to `mjolnir` or as a standalone service.
 - [Mjolnir](https://github.com/valhalla/valhalla/tree/master/valhalla/mjolnir) - Tools for turning open data into Valhalla graph tiles.
 - [Loki](https://github.com/valhalla/valhalla/tree/master/valhalla/loki) - Library used to search graph tiles and correlate input locations to an entity within a tile.
 This correlated entity (edge or vertex) can be used as input to `thor`.
-- [Meili](https://github.com/valhalla/valhalla/tree/master/valhalla/meili) - Library used to for map-matching.
+- [Meili](https://github.com/valhalla/valhalla/tree/master/valhalla/meili) - Library used for map-matching.
 - [Thor](https://github.com/valhalla/valhalla/tree/master/valhalla/thor) - Library used to generate a path through the graph tile hierarchy.
 This path and attribution along the path can be used as input to `odin`.
 - [Odin](https://github.com/valhalla/valhalla/tree/master/valhalla/odin) - Library used to generate manoeuvres and narrative based on a path.
 This set of directions information can be used as input to `tyr`.
 - [Tyr](https://github.com/valhalla/valhalla/tree/master/valhalla/tyr) - Service used to handle http requests for a route communicating with all of the other valhalla APIs.
 The service will format output from `odin` and support json (and eventually protocol buffer) output.
-- [Tools](https://github.com/valhalla/valhalla/tree/master/src) - A set command line tools that exercise bits of functionality from the library components above and provide the basis for quality testing and performance benchmarking.
+- [Tools](https://github.com/valhalla/valhalla/tree/master/src) - A set of command line tools that exercise bits of functionality from the library components above and provide the basis for quality testing and performance benchmarking.
 - [Demos](https://github.com/valhalla/demos) - A set of demos which allows interacting with the service and APIs.

 ## Documentation